Stadion Kantrida: Future

-On 11 July 2014, HNK Rijeka President Damir Mišković released detailed structure design for the new Kantrida stadium.
-The current stadium is scheduled to be demolished in the near future and a new, state of the art, stadium built at the same location.
-The capacity of the new stadium will be 14,438, with all of the seats covered.
-The stadium will be UEFA category four.
-The construction of the stadium will be privately funded and the cost has been estimated at €25 million, excluding the cost of commercial facilities (hotel and shopping centre) that will be built next to the stadium.
-The architect of the project is Gino Zavanella who was also one of the architects of Juventus Stadium.
+On 11 July 2014, HNK Rijeka President Damir Mišković released a detailed structure design for the new Kantrida stadium.
+The current stadium was scheduled to be demolished, and a new, state-of-the-art stadium was to be built at the same location.
+The construction of the stadium was to be privately funded, with the cost estimated at €25 million, excluding the cost of commercial facilities (hotel and shopping centre) next to the stadium.
 During the stadium construction, HNK Rijeka play their home games at the newly built Stadion Rujevica.

-After years of delays, a Memorandum of understanding regarding the construction of the new stadium was signed between Stadion Kantrida LLC and Shaanxi Construction Engineering Group Corporation on 12 April 2019.
+On 12 April 2019, a memorandum of understanding regarding the construction of the new stadium was signed between Stadion Kantrida LLC and Shaanxi Construction Engineering Group Corporation.
+These plans did not materialise, and the project remained on hold for close to a decade.
+In December 2023, plans were unveiled that, in addition to the stadium, investors plan to build a commercial complex, which will include three residential highrise towers and a hotel, with a total cost exceeding €100 million.
+The new Kantrida stadium will be located at the previous location but rotated 90 degrees from the previously proposed location, facing north-south.
+The facility is to be designed to accommodate 12,000 to 14,000 spectators and meet UEFA's fourth-category standards.